Blood cancer treatment types

 Surgery is rarely used to treat blood cancers, although a small number of people with lymphoma need to have their spleen removed.

+Clinical trials are important, because they’re the only way to develop new treatments – and improve existing ones – for you and other people with blood cancer.
+Researchers can compare the effects of new drugs and treatments to find out whether they work better than the current treatment used.
 Taking part in a clinical trial has many advantages, such as the opportunity to have the newest available treatment which may not be offered outside of the trial.
 You’ll also be very closely monitored and have detailed follow up.